 The Frame Payload field is a variable-length field that carries the information that is to be transferred to a

-DEV or group of DEVs in the piconet.
-In the case of a secure frame, it also includes the required security information and the secure payload, Figure 6-5.
+DEV or group of DEVs in the piconet or to a DEV in the pairnet.
+In the case of a secure frame, it also includes the required security information and the secure payload, as illustrated in Figure 6-5 for piconet and as described in 6.2.7.9 for pairnet.

 6.2.7.4 Secure Payload field

-The Secure Payload field is a variable-length field that contains the information, protected by the symmetric key security operations, as defined in 9.3, that is to be transferred to a DEV or group of DEVs in the piconet.
-As illustrated in Figure 6-5, the Secure Payload field is a part of the Frame Payload field and does not include the SECID, SFC, or Integrity Code fields.
+The Secure Payload field is a variable-length field that contains the information, protected by the symmetric key security operations, as defined in 9.3 for piconet and as defined in 9a for pairnet, that is to be transferred to a DEV or group of DEVs in the piconet or to a DEV in the pairnet.
+As illustrated in Figure 6-5 for piconet and as described in 6.2.7.9 for pairnet, the Secure Payload field is a part of the Frame Payload field and does not include the SECID, SFC, or Integrity Code fields.

 CID i-227 and i-228